stefanholek/term/README.rst

 Examples
 ========

-To resize the terminal window, we enter cbreak mode and write the new dimensions to the tty::
+To resize the terminal window we enter cbreak mode and write the new dimensions to the tty::

     from term import opentty, cbreakmode